hl2guide/All-in-One-Customized-Adblock-List/README.md

 It's been tested in uBlock Origin for Chrome, Firefox and Edge; it should work just fine in any decent adblocker that supports Adblock Plus 2.0 formatted lists.

-It includes customized entries that block particularly annoying page elements.
+It's the result of the ad filter lists being combined, sorted, with duplicates and comments removed.

-It is saved in UTF-8 format.
+It's saved in UTF-8 format.

 **(VITAL:)**
 Be sure to disable any lists that appear in the list below that you already have active in